lightelligence-io/react/src/components/Chip/Chip.md

 #### Bubble

-Each Chip can have an additional bubble rendered on the top right side by setting the `bubble` property.
+Each Chip can have an action-add-defaultitional bubble rendered on the top right side by setting the `bubble` property.

 ```js
 import { Chip, Icon, FloatingList } from '@lightelligence/react';